-The Leather Journal has three International Bootblack 2017 and 56 International Mr. Leather 2017 contestants photos and bios for your enjoyment.
+Revised June 6, 2017 to include all contestants' photos.
+The Leather Journal has three International Bootblack 2017 and63 International Mr. Leather 2017 contestants photos and bios for your enjoyment.
 This is the first year that the IMBB contestants have been included.
 Undoubtedly the contestant count in both contests will increase between now and IML.
 See you in Chicago.

 San Diego Leather Pride was held at the World Beat Cultural Center in Balboa Park the weekend of March 15-19 with the highlight being the Mr. and Ms San Diego Leather 2017 contest with the following winners: Ms San Diego Leather Tamanava Eden-McClintock, Mr. San Diego Leather Nathan Kendrick and San Diego Bootblack Red.
 Jake Ott was the Bootblack runner-up.